The Concept of GPU Compiler¶

 That said, the consensus is that the Collada format hasn’t kept up with the times.
 It was once used heavily as an interchange format for Autodesk Max/Maya in film production, but the industry has now shifted more towards OBJ, FBX, and Alembic [7].

-The block diagram of Graphic Processing Unit (GPU) as Fig. 62.
+The block diagram of the Graphic Processing Unit (GPU) is shown in Fig. 63.

-The role of CPU and GPU for graphic animation as Fig. 63.
+The roles of the CPU and GPU in graphic animation are illustrated in Fig. 64.

 rankdir=LR;